dcernst/dcernst.github.io/teaching/mat320s17/syllabus.md

 There are many resources available to get help.
 First, I recommend that you work on homework in small groups as much as possible, and to come see me whenever necessary.
 I am always happy to help you.
 If my office hours don't work for you, then we can probably find another time to meet.
 It is your responsibility to be aware of how well you understand the material.
 Don't wait until it is too late if you need help.  *Ask questions*!
 Lastly, you can always [email me](mailto:dana.ernst@nau.edu).

 ### Changes to the Syllabus ###
-Any changes in this syllabus made during the term will be properly communicated to the class.
+Any changes to this syllabus made during the term will be properly communicated to the class.

 <div class="alert alert-info" role="alert">
 <i class="fa fa-hand-peace-o"></i>&nbsp; Portions of "What is This Course Really About?" and "Class Presentations and Participation" are adapted from <a href="http://www2.kenyon.edu/Depts/Math/schumacherc/public_html/" class="alert-link">Carol Schumacher's</a> <i>Chapter Zero Instructor Resource Manual</i>.
 The first paragraph of "An Inquiry-Based Approach" is borrowed from <a href="https://gist.github.com/RobertTalbert/7854aadbdfca232dbdda" class="alert-link">Robert Talbert</a>.
 Lastly, I've borrowed a few phrases here and there from <a href="http://www.users.csbsju.edu/~bbenesh/" class="alert-link">Bret Benesh</a>.